Stipendium Hungaricum is a recently introduced scholarship programme coordinated and financed by the Government of Hungary.

 - In case of an interest contact the sending partner in your country;

-- With the help of the application guide submit all the necessary application documents to the online application system of Tempus Public Foundation called DreamApply.
-The application platform opens around the end of November. ( exact date will be updated soon)
+- Submit all the necessary application documents to the online application system of Tempus Public Foundation called DreamApply.
+The application platform opens on the 15th of November.

 - You are entitled to apply for two programmes at a time.